syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ### Priority Settings

-The [prioritySettings](/js/api/ejschedule#members:prioritysettings) is an object collection that holds the below priority related properties such as,
+The [prioritySettings](/js/api/ejschedule#members:prioritysettings) holds the below priority related properties such as,

 * [enable](/js/api/ejschedule#members:prioritysettings-enable) - It accepts true or false value, denoting whether to enable/disable the priority option.
 Its default value is **false**.
-* template – Customize the priority icon/images using template options.
-Refer this [priority template](/js/schedule/templates#priority-settings-template) topic.
+* [template](/js/schedule/templates#priority-settings-template) – Customize the priority icon/images using template options.
-* [dataSource](/js/api/ejschedule#members:prioritysettings-datasource) – binds the priority collection.
+* [dataSource](/js/api/ejschedule#members:prioritysettings-datasource) – binds the priority dataSource collection.
 This property should be assigned with the JSON data array collection or instance of [ej.DataManger](/js/datamanager/overview).

-We have below 4 default values for priority data source collection.
+We have below 4 default values for priority dataSource collection.

 {% highlight js %}